 What are the Benefits of Taking Paternity Leave?

 - Improved relationships: Evidence shows that paternity leave can create lasting and positive impacts in families and societies.
-When surveyed, men generally report that they *want* to be involved in their children's lives and would like to take paid parental leave if it were offered to them.
+When surveyed, men generally report that they *want* to be involved in their children's lives and would like to take paid leave if it were offered to them.
 Studies show that taking paternity leave lays the groundwork for later involvement in a child's life.
-In addition, fathers who are closer to their children report having happier marriages and better health outcomes.
+In addition, dads who are closer to their children report having happier marriages and better health outcomes.

-- Boost for women's careers: Improved paternity leave policies also greatly improve women's participation in the workforce and reduce the wage gaps that arise after women have children.
+- Boost for women's careers: Improved paternity leave policies also improve women's participation in the workforce and reduce the wage gaps that arise after women have children.
 For instance, studies of Swedish families show that a mother's earnings increase by approximately 6.7% for each additional month of paid parental leave taken by the child's father.

 - Family support: Based on these studies, researchers believe that “[e]xpansions of [paid] parental leave policies may provide the structural support that parents need to enact their desires to share equally in both domestic and paid labor, ultimately benefiting parents, families, and children.”
 This is especially true for “economically disadvantaged families, who often face economic and social constraints that make it difficult to fulfill the dual responsibilities of breadwinning and caregiving.”